lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

     /**
     * @dev Reverts when the typeId is relative to token receiving (LSP7 & LSP8)
-    * @param caller The address of the asset informing the universalReceiver function on he UniversalProfile.
+    * @param caller The address of the asset informing the `universalReceiver(..)` function on the UniversalProfile.
-    * @param value The amount of native tokens sent by the caller to the universalReceiver function on he UniversalProfile.
+    * @param value The amount of native tokens sent by the caller to the universalReceiver function on the UniversalProfile.
-    * @param typeId The typeId representing the context of the call to the universalReceiver function on he UniversalProfile.
+    * @param typeId The typeId representing the context of the call to the universalReceiver function on the UniversalProfile.
-    * @param typeId The data sent to the universalReceiver function on he UniversalProfile.
+    * @param typeId The data sent to the universalReceiver function on the UniversalProfile.
     */
     function universalReceiverDelegate(
         address caller,
         uint256 value,
         bytes32 typeId,
         bytes memory data
-    ) public override returns (bytes memory result){
+    ) public override returns (bytes memory result) {
-        if(typeId == _TYPEID_LSP7_TOKENSRECIPIENT || typeId == _TYPEID_LSP8_TOKENSRECIPIENT){
+        if (typeId == _TYPEID_LSP7_TOKENSRECIPIENT || typeId == _TYPEID_LSP8_TOKENSRECIPIENT){
             revert ReceivingAssetsNotAllowed(caller, msg.sender);
         }
     }